janetbarrie

 Liz Craig, UK

-Liz became interested in family history as a child, having grown up with a family tree of fascinating Welsh names on her bedroom wall.
-Her One-Place Study is the Somerset village of Dunster.
-It was the first place she stayed on her first family history holiday – and she instantly fell in love!
-It’s very picturesque and has a rich history going back several centuries.
+Liz became interested in family history as a child, having grown up with a family tree of fascinating Welsh names on her bedroom wall, which her father brought to life with stories he’d heard from his great aunts.
+She has three one-place studies: a village, a street and a home for inebriate women.
+Her village study is the Suffolk village of Sudbourne, where her grandmother, great grandfather, and many other ancestors were born.
+It has a rich history going back several centuries.
 On a smaller scale, she is also doing a Street Study of St Ronan’s Avenue in Southsea, Hampshire, which is a Victorian terraced cul-de-sac of 28 houses, built in 1900.
 She is also researching The Temple Lodge Home for Inebriate Women in Torquay (operational 1891-1929) having found an ancestor there in 1901.
 She was intrigued… What was this institution like?
 What treatments did they use?
 Unable to find much information, she decided to research Temple Lodge and its patients herself, to add context to her family history by finding out about the lives of the women who spent time as patients and staff in Temple Lodge.

 stevep